akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-chroma/README.md

 # Linode Chroma Vector DB One-Click App

-Deploy a production-ready Chroma Vector Database as a server in a single-node Client/Server architecture.
+Deploy a production-ready Chroma Vector Database as a server in a single-node Client/Server configuration.
 This One-Click App sets up a secure, persistent Chroma server intended to be the central storage and search engine for your AI applications (client).

 ## Software Included